Data Privacy Statement

-When you create a SwissID account, the information marked with a * (self-declared) is mandatory, and you must agree to our GTC.
+When you create a SwissID account, the information marked with an * (self-declared) is mandatory, and you must agree to our GTC.

 Once you have confirmed your e-mail address, you are registered and your user account is set up.
 After registration, you can log into your SwissID account via the website www.swissid.ch or the SwissID app and manage your details, links to online services and released data or set up new features.

 You also have the option of depositing a verified identity in your SwissID account.
-You can carry out this verification either with the SwissID app, via selected municipal and city administrations or by acquiring a “SuisseID”.
-More information can be found here: https://www.swissid.ch/en/faq.html#verified-identity.
+You can carry out this verification either with the SwissID app or via the identification points shown in our list.
+More information can be found here: swissid.ch/en/identifizieren.

 The SwissID enables authentication for online services and the transmission of your attributes to online services (e.g. first name, last name).
 The attributes approved for release are transferred to the online service provider only upon successful authentication and with your express consent.
 The attributes to be transferred in the specific case will be indicated to you prior to the transfer, whereupon you may give or refuse your express consent to the transfer.
 In addition, you have the option of approving the transmission of data for a particular online service until such time as you revoke your consent.

-For more information and tips on how to use the SwissID App, please visit: https://www.swissid.ch/en/app.html.
+For more information and tips on how to use the SwissID App, please visit: swissid.ch/en/app.